vitosotdihaet/dbus-sharing-service/README.md

 gdbus call -e -d com.system.sharing -o / -m com.system.sharing.OpenFile "/home/user/Documents/video.mp4"
 ```

-## As a C++ dynamic library
+For working with files in a working directory, instead of writing the whole absolute path just start your filepath with `` `pwd` ``, e. g. instead of `"/home/user/Documents/important/file.mp3"` (assuming you are in the `Documents folder`), use ``"`pwd`/important/file.mp3"``

+# Sharing Service
+Sharing Service is a dynamic C++ library that can be used for an easy development of services

+Class `SharingService` is the only thing added with this library.
+On construction, a new DBus object is created with a single method - `OpenFile`

+The constructor of the `SharingService` accepts three arguments: a DBus object path, the supported formats of the service and a function, accepting `QString` and returning `void` to be run when method `OpenFile` is invoked

-### How to use (cmake)
+## How to use (`cmake`)
-After building SharingService, you need to add the library and the header file to your project
+After building, you need to link the library and include the header file to your target program
-- Copy the shared library `libss.so` and put it into your `library`
-- Copy the header `sharingService/include/sharingService.hpp` to your `include` folder

 Set up your `main.cpp`:
 ```